Prof. Raúl Fonseca

 Current Projects

-My position is currently funded by the Deutsche Forschungsgemeinschaft (DFG) in the context of a Heisenberg Professorship.
-In addition I am currently carrying out research on the following projects:
+My position was funded by the Deutsche Forschungsgemeinschaft (DFG) in the context of a Heisenberg Professorship until April 2023.
+I am currently carrying out research on the following projects:

 Summary